intecture/api/README.md

 $ curl -sSf https://get.intecture.io/ | sh -s -- -u api
 ```

+## Contributing

+Dude!
+Awesome.
+Have a look at [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.

-# Support
+## Support

-For enterprise support and consulting services, please email <mailto:support@intecture.io>.

-For any bugs, feature requests etc., please ticket them on GitHub.
+- For any bugs, feature requests etc., please ticket them on GitHub.
+- You can ask questions and chat on our [Gitter channel](https://gitter.im/intecture/Lobby).
+- For enterprise support and consulting, please email <mailto:support@intecture.io>.